johnmtayag/Amazon-Recommender-System/README.md

 Panel tilt seems to affect the rate of anomalous measurements - panels tilted closer to horizontal (angles below 30 degrees) appear to produce more anomalous measurements than those tilted more vertically.

+## Conclusion

+### Effectiveness of PCA in Highlighting Anomalies
+In this analysis, PCA proved to be an effective method for identifying anomalies in the dataset.
+By transforming the high-dimensional data into two principal components, we were able to visualize and distinguish normal data points from anomalous ones.
+The scatter plots of the first two principal components (PC1 and PC2) clearly showed clusters of normal points and isolated anomalies.

+As nearly all of the data points had PC values centered on a tight cluster, we defined the anomalies as all points that fell outside of the range PC1 = [-1.75, 0.25] and PC2 = [-2.5, 0.5].
+The specific grouping identified had particularly high PC1 and PC2 values, which correlated with spikes in the measured power.
+This indicates that PCA can successfully capture and highlight abnormal variations in the data, particularly those associated with sudden increases in power generation.

+### Observations on Anomalies
+Upon further inspection, it was observed that the anomalies detected by PCA were mainly from systems in the higher kWp (kilowatt-peak) range.
+This suggests that these systems exhibit more variability and are more prone to producing anomalous data points.

+### Benefits of Using PCA for Anomaly Detection
+Identifying anomalies via PCA not only helps in detecting outliers but also enables the creation of a labeled dataset.
+This labeled dataset can then be used to train and evaluate supervised learning models, enhancing our ability to predict and manage anomalies in future data.

+### Recommendations for Improvement
+1. **Filter Out High kWp Systems**: Since the anomalies were predominantly from high kWp systems, one possible improvement to the model is to remove these systems from the analysis.
+By focusing on systems within a more uniform kWp range, the model may provide a clearer distinction between normal and anomalous points for smaller systems.
+2. **Combine PCA with Other Techniques**: While PCA was effective, combining it with other anomaly detection techniques, such as clustering methods or separate supervised learning using our identified anomalies, could provide a more robust anomaly detection framework.
+This hybrid approach could help in capturing a wider variety of anomalies that PCA alone might miss.

+### Final Thoughts
+Overall, PCA has shown to be a valuable tool in detecting anomalies within the dataset, especially those related to power spikes.
+Moreover, the identification of anomalies via PCA helps in creating a labeled dataset, which is crucial for training supervised learning models.
+By addressing the influence of high kWp systems and incorporating additional techniques and insights, we can further enhance the model's effectiveness and accuracy, providing a robust framework for anomaly detection and management.

 -------------------------------------------